dh-tech/awesome-digital-humanities/README.md

 ## Visualization

+- [Bertin.js](https://github.com/neocarto/bertin) - JavaScript library for visualizing geospatial data and make thematic maps for the web.
 - [DARIAH-DE Geo-Browser](https://geobrowser.de.dariah.eu/) - Create visualizations with geotagges data.
 - [Gephi](https://gephi.org/) - Gephi is the leading visualization and exploration software for all kinds of graphs and networks.
 - [Khartis](https://www.sciencespo.fr/cartographie/khartis/en/) - A tool for easy creation of thematic maps in 3 steps from CSV data.